dHeinemann/MySQL-Dumpster/readme.md

 * ignore any blacklisted databases
 * backup & compress the remainders
 * move the compressed backups to a specified directory
+* delete any outdated backups

 #Usage
+    Dumpster.wsf

 MySQL Dumpster takes no command line parameters.
-All configuration is done by editing the script itself.
+All configuration is done by editing Dumpster.wsf.

 #Requirements
 MySQL Dumpster requires the command-line version of 7-Zip (7za.exe), which is used to compress the backups.
 It can be downloaded from [http://www.7-zip.org/download.html](http://www.7-zip.org/download.html).

+#Changelog
+See Changelog.md for details.

 #License
 MySQL Dumpster is published under the MIT License.